Tuesday, October 22, 2024

 Studies show 33% of new nurses leave the workforce within the first two years largely due to poor work-life balance, unsafe working conditions, and the emotional strain that comes with caring for patients and dealing with family members.
 The U.S. desperately needs more nurses, but many young providers won’t stay in the workforce if they can’t adjust to their new role.

 So, what can new nurses do to prepare for the job?
-Reddit user u/DynamicSploosh recently shared a few tips to help nurses avoid leaving the profession after a few years.
+Reddit user u/DynamicSploosh shared a few tips to help nurses avoid leaving the profession after a few years.

 Nursing is an identity or personality trait.